philpagel/ET54.py/tools/fwupdater/README.md

 # Images

-I am providing two firmware images:
+I am providing two firmware images that I found online/got from the manufacturer:

-* `ET54A+.150.025.hex`: Found in the EEVBlog Forum
+* `ET54A+.150.025.hex`: V2.01.2352.025
-* `ET54A+.150.X26.hex`: Received from EastTester.
-Presumably the latest version as of writing
+* `ET54A+.150.X26.hex`: V2.01.2480.X26 (latest version as of writing)

-Ask the manufacturer if there is a later version.
+Don't ask me why the filenames don't match the actual firmware version number.
+I alos don't have release notes or anything like that, so it is unclear what has changed between versions.